Definition of short-handed

-The poker tables named shorthanded are the 6-player tables.
-These are usually cash games-player tables.
-Variant shorthanded is more popular in cash games although there are tournaments and sit 'n’go type shorthanded.
-These tables will be more aggressive than the classic full ring tables because you will pay blinds more often.
-The rows that will be played at these tables will also be wider.
+The so-called short-handed poker tables are the 6-player tables.
+These are usually cash game tables.
+The short-handed variant is more popular in cash games, although there are some short-handed tournaments and sit 'n' goes.
+These tables will be more aggressive than regular full ring tables because you will be paying blinds more often.
+The ranges that will be played at these tables will also be larger.
 You will see more bluffing in shorthanded.
-Good poker players will prefer shorthanded because they will be able to play more hands per hour than at full ring tables.
-Less experienced players will also make more mistakes at shorthanded tables than at full ring tables.
+Good poker players will prefer shorthanded because they can play more hands per hour than at full ring tables.
+Less experienced players will also make more mistakes at short-handed tables than at full ring.

 The debate is not new.
-Should you be playing shorthanded or full ring tables?
-If you're a tournament player, you won't have a choice since the majority of tournaments are offered in full ring.
-If you're a 12-player, it's up to you, it's a question of style.
+Should you play shorthanded or full ring tables?
+If you're a tournament player, you won't have a choice since most tournaments are full ring.
+If you are a cash game player, it's up to you, it's a matter of style.
 You can make more money in shorthanded, but you will also have more variance.
-The variance is lower in full ring.
-Everyone has his own variation according to his style.
+The variance is less in the full ring, so it's up to each player's style.